 Examples of LAF Work

 Self-Guided Walk Leaflets: Two of the City Councils priorities are to promote a "healthy Nottingham" and to improve the quality of life of its citizens.
-Since 2011, the Forum has produced 3 self-guided walk leaflets promoting walking routes, public rights of way and local history.
-To view the leaflets and other walking destinations across Nottingham visit the "Walking in Nottingham" webpage.
+Since 2011, the Forum has produced 4 self-guided walk leaflets promoting walking routes, public rights of way and local history.
+To view other walks across Nottingham visit the "Walking in Nottingham" webpage.

 Rights of Way Improvement Plans (ROWIP 1 and 2)